bobvanluijt/tosja-richard/index.md

 # Reception

 Within easy reach of Amsterdam, on the outskirts of the picturesque town of Abcoude, lies Boutique Hotel 'De Witte Dame' (The White Lady).
-Join the bride and groom here for a walking lunch and the cake cutting ceremony.
+Join the bride and groom here for a walking lunch (buffet) and the cake cutting ceremony.
+The bride & groom will arrive between 13h and 14h.

 ### Address